 - .01 The transfer of funds, except for the general fund, between federal programs is specifically prohibited.
-Sums appropriated for the various line items per federal grants and contracts shall be applied solely to the objects for which they are specifically made. - .02 All cash receipts (cash, checks, money orders, etc.) will be receipted by a computerized accounting software program that generates a numbered receipt except cash received through direct deposit. - .03 Credit/debit card receipts will be receipted by a computerized accounting software that generates a numbered receipt. - .04 Direct deposits are recorded by using a general journal entry supported by the drawdown request or supporting documents and the bank statement. - .05 All expenditures will be supported by a Purchase Requisition and the appropriate supporting documentation. - .06 All income including investment and interest income shall be reported to the board quarterly or upon request of the Board.
+Sums appropriated for the various line items per federal grants and contracts shall be applied solely to the objects for which they are specifically made. - .02 All cash receipts (cash, checks, money orders, etc.) will be receipted by a computerized accounting software program that generates a numbered receipt except cash received through direct deposit.
+When cash deposits are made the deposit total will equal the total receipts generated by the accounting software program for the period covered by the deposit. - .03 Credit/debit card receipts will be receipted by a computerized accounting software that generates a numbered receipt. - .04 Direct deposits are recorded by using a general journal entry supported by the drawdown request or supporting documents and the bank statement. - .05 All expenditures will be supported by a Purchase Requisition and the appropriate supporting documentation. - .06 All income including investment and interest income shall be reported to the board quarterly or upon request of the Board.